AI for Pharma

 Single day.
 Single room.
 Four working sessions, two demonstrations, one dinner.

 Sessions are working sessions, not panels.
-Each one is opened by a pharma function leader naming the workflow they are trying to improve, paired with an engineer or AI leader who has built or is building for that workflow.
+Each one is opened by a commercial leader naming the workflow they are trying to improve, paired with an engineer or AI leader who has built or is building for that workflow.
 The room takes the conversation from there.
 We hold the format under a closed Chatham House rule: attendees are free to use what was said, the speakers are not attributed publicly without permission.

 Demonstrations are real systems against real data, not slideware.
 Failures are discussed as candidly as successes.
 PharmaOS is regularly one of the demonstrations; it is never the only one.
 We have a standing preference for systems already shipping in production over systems that are interesting in theory.